BlueToad10/Splatoon-3-Catalog-Display/README.md

 "Load from File" button: Loads last 100 Rounds from Rounds file.
 (Overwrites current round stat keeping!)
 Rounds file: for adjusting the last hundred rounds in text form.
 (Newest at the bottom, Oldest at the top, represented by "W, L, D" for Win, Loss, Disconnect.)

 Settings file: for adjusting the Points and Multiplier's background colors.
 (Possibly more in future.)

-Not sure the accuracy is perfect, but I usually find 83 hours to be about right for every season, daily bonuses are not counted, and everything can vary, such is life.
+Not sure the accuracy is perfect, but I usually find 80 hours to be about right for every season, and everything can vary, such is life.
 The main display window is made to be green screened.
+Colors are adjustable in the "settings" file.
-Sorry if it doesn't run well or crashes, it wasn't originally made for use by others, but I hope it does work and I do want to see other peoples Round scores and if this helps reach level 100 in the season catalog, @ Me on socials!
+I do want to see other peoples Round scores and if this helps reach level 100 in the season catalog, @ Me on socials!
-(Update, it says it's running slow, but that's entirely based on the way it draws the necessary text)